 Asylum detention centres (“closed reception centres”)

-The Pastrogor transit centre, situated on the Bulgarian-Turkish border can also be used as a closed facility, if necessary.
+The SAR Pastrogor transit centre, situated on the Bulgarian-Turkish border can also be used as a closed facility, if necessary.
 Presently, it operates as an open reception facility with a capacity of 320 places.

-360 containers installed in Lyubimets detention center.
+360 containers installed in Lyubimets detention centre.

 EASO, Stock taking report on the asylum situation in Bulgaria, March 2014, 3.2.
 Asylum Determination Procedure.